There is a wide range of opportunities in the industry for candidates with dual marketing and sales profiles.

 This seminar focuses on a negotiation in a national and international context.

-In particular, it will be necessary to take into account the cultural dimension and define its impact in an international negotiation.
+In particular, it will account for the impact of culture on an international negotiation.
 The national negotiation will focus on the sales process through role playing.

 English